use_thread

 The possible values for Result[T].state

-are reflected in this state diagram.
+These states are reflected in the below state diagram